Helmut Neumann: Squadron leader and end of war

 On 4 September 1944, Finland implemented a ceasefire followed by the Soviet Union a day later, effectively ending the Continuation War.
 Consequently, IV.
 Gruppe of JG 5 was ordered to move to northern Norway.
 That day, 14.
 Staffel relocated to Trondheim-Værnes Airfield and placed under the command of Neumann, replacing Oberleutnant Horst Keim.
 On 26 September, Neumann claimed his 50th aerial victory when he shot down a Yakovlev Yak-9 fighter.

 On 13 January 1945, Neumann flew his last combat mission with JG 5.
 He was then transferred to Ergänzungs-Jagdgeschwader 2 for conversion training to the Messerschmitt Me 262 jet fighter.
 With this unit, he flew the Me 262 for the first time at Lechfeld Airfield on 28 January.
 Command of his former 14.
 Staffel of JG 5 was transferred to Leutnant Hans Richter.
 Neumann was awarded the Knight's Cross of the Iron Cross (Ritterkreuz des Eisernen Kreuzes) on 12 March 1945 for 62 aerial victories claimed.

+Later life

+Neumann died on 21 April 1992 at the age of in his home town Frankfurt am Main, Germany.

 Summary of career

 Aerial victory claims

 According to US historian David T. Zabecki, Neumann was credited with 62 aerial victories.
-Spick also lists him with 62 aerial victories claimed in 162 combat missions.
+Spick also lists him with 62 aerial victories claimed in 162 combat missions, and a mission-to-claim ratio of 2.61.
 Mathews and Foreman, authors of Luftwaffe Aces — Biographies and Victory Claims, researched the German Federal Archives and found records for 62 aerial victories, claimed in 162 combat missions.
 All but two of his aerial victories were claimed on the Eastern Front.

 Victory claims were logged to a map-reference (PQ = Planquadrat), for example "PQ 37 Ost RC-3".
 The Luftwaffe grid map (Jägermeldenetz) covered all of Europe, western Russia and North Africa and was composed of rectangles measuring 15 minutes of latitude by 30 minutes of longitude, an area of about 360 sqmi.
 These sectors were then subdivided into 36 smaller units to give a location area 3 × 4 km in size.